 - Look for wet fur at the side of their mouth, like they have been dribbling.

 If your rabbit has any of the symptoms above or if you are unsure in anyway you will need to get them to a vet asap.
 It is likely your rabbit will need to be admitted for a dental at your vets.
-But in the meantime you could grate some vegetables for them.
+If your vet confirms this is what is needed, you will usually take your rabbit in the next day.
+In the meantime you could try grating some vegetables for your rabbit to try & eat.

-If they are not eating but are producing droppings you could syringe feed them some mashed up pellets.
+If they are no longer eating on their own, but are still producing droppings, you could syringe feed them some mashed up pellets.
 Just be gentle with them as their mouths may be very sore.

 See syringe feeding, below.